GfK Consumer Climate powered by NIM

 Latest consumer climate

-Despite Rising Expectations: Consumer Climate Stabilizes at a Low Level
+Consumer Sentiment Improves – But Remains at a Low Level

-Nuremberg, March 28, 2025 – In the first survey after the new elections to the German parliament, consumer sentiment shows a slight recovery: both economic and income expectations as well as the willingness to buy improve.
-However, as the willingness to save also increases this month, the Consumer Climate remains almost unchanged.
-Consumers expect a minimal increase of 0.1 points to -24.5 points for April 2025 compared to the previous month (revised -24.6 points).
-These are the current findings of the GfK Consumer Climate powered by NIM which has been published jointly by GfK and the Nuremberg Institute for Market Decisions (NIM), founder of GfK, since October 2023.
+Nuremberg, April 29, 2025 – Consumer sentiment in Germany continues its recovery in April that began in the previous month.
+Both income expectations and the willingness to buy show noticeable increases, while economic expectations improve only slightly.
+The willingness to save also declines significantly, thereby supporting the Consumer Climate: The indicator forecasts an increase of 3.7 points to -20.6 points for May 2025 compared with the previous month (revised -24.3 points).
+These are the findings of the GfK Consumer Climate powered by NIM for March, which has been published jointly by GfK and the Nuremberg Institute for Market Decisions (NIM), the founder of GfK, since October 2023.